aadhiya/AadhiyaMariaThomas_StreamlitTool/README.md

 Used this to support faster data processing and integration with polars or other backends.

 Reference: https://arrow.apache.org/docs/python/

+## Stack Choices: Polars vs Pandas

+Polars and Pandas are both supported for tabular data processing:

+ **Polars:** This is used as the default engine for data manipulation, preview, and cleaning.
+It offers significantly faster performance on large datasets, lower memory usage, and powerful lazy evaluation.

+•	Most internal operations (reading CSV/Excel, cleaning, etc.) route through Polars whenever possible.

+•	Automatic fallback to Pandas for unsupported formats or operations.

+**Pandas:** This is used for interoperation with ML libraries (scikit-learn), visualization (matplotlib, seaborn), and profiling.

+•	Conversion between Polars and Pandas is seamless.

+In this app for best performance, I have kept working within Polars until ML/training/modeling steps.

+________________________________________

+## Data Profiling Integration

+Automated Data Profiling is provided via these integrations:

+•	Custom Numeric/Categorical Summaries: With Fast, in-app previews using Polars for basic statistics (mean, median, std, value counts).

+•	Streamlit-Pandas-Profiling: Which provides Embedded profiling reports which are displayed directly in Streamlit, allowing interactive exploration without leaving the app.

+And finally ydata-profiling (formerly pandas-profiling):
+•	Full exploratory profile reports for your dataset, produced instantly.
+•	Supports interactive sampling for large datasets (with toggles in the UI to profile up to 1,000 random rows for rapid diagnostics).
+•	You can select which columns are included in profiles for targeted analysis.

+Tip: Streamlit Community Cloud now supports only Python version 3.13.
+It has also removed the option to change to a lower version.
+The ydata profiling library is not supported by the Python 3.13 version, so I had to try different deployment platforms and hence used Render.com's free tier with S3 support.

+________________________________________

+## ML Model Use-Case

+Supported Machine Learning Use-Cases:

+**1. Credit Default Prediction (Classification)**

+The Goal of this use case is to predict the likelihood that a loan/credit applicant will default, using demographic and financial features.

+•	Required Features: CODE_GENDER, DAYS_BIRTH, CNT_CHILDREN, AMT_INCOME_TOTAL, AMT_CREDIT, AMT_ANNUITY, AMT_GOODS_PRICE, DAYS_EMPLOYED, FLAG_OWN_CAR, FLAG_OWN_REALTY, NAME_HOUSING_TYPE, ORGANIZATION_TYPE, and the target column TARGET.

+•	Model Used: Logistic Regression (sklearn.linear_model.LogisticRegression)

+•	Pipeline: Data checks → cleaning/encoding → model training → evaluation (accuracy, confusion matrix, classification report) → prediction on new inputs.

+**2. Credit Limit Estimation (Regression)**

+The Goal of this use case is to predict the expected credit limit for new applicants.

+•	Required Features: AMT_CREDIT, AMT_INCOME_TOTAL, DAYS_BIRTH, CNT_CHILDREN, DAYS_EMPLOYED, NAME_HOUSING_TYPE, ORGANIZATION_TYPE, etc.

+•	Model Used: Linear Regression (sklearn.linear_model.LinearRegression)

+•	Pipeline: Data checks → cleaning/encoding → model training → evaluation (R² score, RMSE) → prediction for new applicants.

+Tips:

+•	All categorical features are automatically encoded using LabelEncoder.

+•	UI guided interactions help fix missing values, enforce data types, and prepare the dataset for ML.

+•	You can predict risk or limits for custom applicants via interactive forms.

 ## Data Profiling & Exploration Module